graphql/graphql-spec/spec/Section 3 -- Type System.md

 When expected as an input type, both integer and float input values are accepted.
 Integer input values are coerced to Float by adding an empty fractional part, for example `1.0` for the integer input value `1`.
-All other input values, including strings with numeric content, must raise a query error indicating an incorrect type.
-If the input value otherwise represents a value not representable by finite IEEE 754 (e.g. {NaN}, {Infinity}, or a value outside the available precision), a query error must be raised.
+All other input values, including strings with numeric content, must raise a request error indicating an incorrect type.
+If the input value otherwise represents a value not representable by finite IEEE 754 (e.g. {NaN}, {Infinity}, or a value outside the available precision), a request error must be raised.

 ### String